jzavcer/jzavcer/README.md

 ## I'm a just a curious individual on the path!!

-- 🌱 I’m currently learning everything: Puppet, Ruby, PowerShell 🤣
+- 🌱 I’m currently learning everything: Puppet and Ruby on my own.
+Taking a class on Python at Kennesaw State University 🤣
 - 👯 I’m looking to master PowerShell and Puppet
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play DnD, Hunt, and Fish!